spring-guides/gs-accessing-data-jpa/README.md

 ```

-Here you have a `Customer` class with three attributes, the the `id`, the `firstName`, and the `lastName`.
+Here you have a `Customer` class with three attributes, the `id`, the `firstName`, and the `lastName`.
 You also have two constructors.
 The default constructor only exists for the sake of JPA.
 You won't use it directly, so it is designated as `private`.
 The other constructor is the one you'll use to create instances of `Customer` to be saved to the database.

 > Note: In this guide, the typical getters and setters have been left out for brevity.

-This class is annotated with `@Entity`, indicating that it is a JPA entity.
+The `Customer` class is annotated with `@Entity`, indicating that it is a JPA entity.
 For lack of a `@Table` annotation, it is assumed that this entity will be mapped to a table named `Customer`.

 The `Customer`'s `id` property is annotated with `@Id` so that JPA will recognize it as the object's ID.
 The `id` property is also annotated with `@GeneratedValue` to indicate that the ID should be generated automatically.